Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

 #### Section `[bioreactor]`

  - `efflux_tube_volume_ml`: determined by the volume that just touches the outflow tube.
 I.e. if you were to keep running the waste pump, what would the stable volume be.
+Default 14.
  - `initial_volume_ml`: the initial volume of liquid in the vial.
 In the UI this is surfaced as `Current volume`, and is used to calculate the volume of liquid in the vial at any given time.
+Default 14.
  - `initial_alt_media_fraction`: the initial fraction of the alternative media in the vial.
 This is used to calculate the volume of alternative media in the vial at any given time.
+Default 0.
+ - `initial_cumulative_media_added_ml`: the initial volume of media that has been moved by the pumps.
+(Useful for tracking media in a source vessel).
+Default 0.
+ - `initial_cumulative_alt_media_added_ml`: See `initial_cumulative_media_added_ml` above.
+Default 0.
+-  `initial_cumulative_waste_removed_ml`: The initial volume of waste that has been removed.
+Default 0.